-Ben Longwell is the Horseman & Clinician for True West Horsemanship based most of the year in New Zealand.
+Ben Longwell is the Horseman & Clinician for True West Horsemanship based most of the year in Montana, USA.
 Read more about us, our history, horse training philosophies & what we do below.

 Ben Longwell grew up on the Western Slope of Colorado, USA, riding horses and working cattle.
 After finishing school, he spent much of his time doing day work for different ranches & outfits in the area, learning from the skills and experience of the ranchers.
 He also spent a year working as assistant trainer at a Quarter Horse breeder in Colorado learning the basics of colt starting and true horsemanship.

 After spending much of the next six years in the colt starting & horse training business, his knowledge and experience continued to expand.
 During this time Ben worked on a 300,000 acre cattle & horse ranch in Wyoming, where he was also involved in conducting horsemanship clinics and demonstrations.